chuongmep/bim42.github.io/_posts/2015-05-30-log-spatial-coordination.md

 ![visualization](http://bim42.com/wp-content/uploads/2015/05/visualization.jpg)

-&#8220;What gets measured improves&#8221;, and we are now able to increase our efforts when we see the spatial coordination staggering.
+"What gets measured improves", and we are now able to increase our efforts when we see the spatial coordination staggering.
 But with precise data about the coordination, I also hope to be able to better understand what makes a coordination process successful and how to reproduce it.